yohasebe/rsyntaxtree/docs/documentation_en.md

 ### Basic Usage

-Type your text in the editor area above in labeled bracket notation and click the Draw PNG or Draw SVG button.
-See an example input in the editor.
+Type your text in the editor area using labeled bracket notation and click the Draw PNG or Draw SVG button.

 Every branch or leaf of the syntax tree must belong to a node.
 To create a node, place the label text right next to the start bracket.
 Any number of branches may follow, separated by a whitespace.
 (Node labels containing whitespaces can be created using the `<>` symbol.
 For example, `Modal<>Aux` will be rendered as `Modal Aux`).